metio/terraform-provider-k8s/docs/data-sources/batch_job_v1_manifest.md

 Required:

 - `type` (String) type indicates which kind of seccomp profile will be applied.
-Valid options are:Localhost - a profile defined in a file on the node should be used.
+Valid options are: Localhost - a profile defined in a file on the node should be used.
 RuntimeDefault - the container runtime default profile should be used.
 Unconfined - no profile should be applied.

 Optional: